 If any of you saw our last post, you’ll know I’m a big fan of chocolate.
 Knowing I was going to miss out on delicious dairy milk was the hardest part of going vegan for me.
-There were times, soon after I’d become vegan, where I’d stand in the chocolate isle in the supermarket and just stare at all the packets of Maltesers and Cadbury bars thinking, ‘why can’t they all be vegan?!’
+There were times, soon after I’d become vegan, where I’d stand in the chocolate aisle in the supermarket and just stare at all the packets of Maltesers and Cadbury bars thinking, ‘why can’t they all be vegan?!’
 I’d completely resigned all hope to the fact that I would never again experience that sweet creamy taste of milk chocolate!
 I then discovered that there was a whole world of vegan chocolate out there that I never knew about!

 I’ve tried lots of dark chocolate, with varying percentages of cocoa, all the way up to 100% (that was an interesting experience), from supermarket home brands and other bigger companies, to smaller chocolate brands that you can find in specialist shops.
-Whilst dark chocolate is great, I have always been a girl with a heart for milk chocolate.
-For a while now, Vego has been my go to but since the lovely people at Ombar reached out to us to and sent us 6 bars of the stuff, I’ve finally had a chance to try it, and oh boy it’s shaken things up!
+Whilst dark chocolate is great, I’ve always been a girl with a heart for milk chocolate.
+For a while now, Vego has been my go-to, but since the lovely people at Ombar reached out to us to and sent us 6 bars of the stuff, I’ve finally had a chance to try it, and oh boy it’s shaken things up!

 You can get bars of Ombar from Waitrose, Ocado & Amazon, and we’ve also seen it stocked in lots of little health food shops too.
-The 35g bars are £1.99 and the 70g are £2.99 - so definitely on the more expensive side, but no more than other premium quality chocolate that is currently on the market.
-They would be perfect to give as a gift, or even if you just want to treat yourself to some luxury chocolate - this stuff is no Bournville, we’re on another level here!
+The 35g bars are £1.99 and the 70g is £2.99 – so definitely on the more expensive side, but no more than other premium-quality chocolate that is currently on the market.
+They would be perfect to give as a gift, or even if you just want to treat yourself to some luxury chocolate – this stuff is no Bournville, we’re on another level here!

 I’m a big fan of eating meals in bed.
 I’m such a sloth, I could happily lounge around in bed all day, watching movies & eating little snacks, so it made sense for us to try out some of the Ombar chocolate in one of my favourite places!
 We have been working on a banana pancake recipe for a couple of weeks now and thought a little bar of Ombar would be the perfect accompaniment.
 The Ombar Centres Coconut & Vanilla sounded like an excellent match so we melted it down to make the chocolate drizzle.
 We have also been going a little fruit crazy recently since the weather has gotten nicer, so we made a simple summer berry compote to pour over the pancakes.
 To top it all off we broke up the Ombar Centres Raspberry & Coconut into pieces and placed it on top of the stack with some crushed pistachio nuts.
 This resulted in probably the most decadent pancake stack I have ever eaten, as you can see by the photos, it’s overflowing with fruity chocolaty goodness.